 The very real effects of the global real estate market can be seen throughout cities like Vancouver, where soaring land values result in the destruction and disposal of nearly 1000 single-family homes annually (statistic based on demolition permits issued by the City of Vancouver over the last six years).
 Throughout North America, it is estimated that roughly 20% of materials that enter landfills come from construction and demolition waste.
 We contend that much of this material is still viable for light construction.
 The production of P.O.P.
 House is intended to prove that this is true.

 P.O.P.
 (Paper or Plastic) Houses are a proposed series of projects that utilize second source materials (waste) to build full-scale prototypes, assemblies, and buildings that demonstrate the potential of this practice.
 The projects require collaborative material research, and the development of digital and analog tools and techniques that will allow designers to manipulate waste materials with refinement and efficiency.
 We intend to execute the making of each P.O.P.
 House in a manner similar to a design-build project.
-This means student researchers will collaboratively design a small construction project to be executed on the UBC campus.
-The project will focus specifically on the use of wood pulp, recycled plastic, salvaged wood and lumber, and other materials to build a small freestanding pavilion/housing prototype.
-Our collaboration with and support from UBC SEEDS for this project has been invaluable and is greatly appreciated.
+This means student, faculty, staff, and professional researchers will collaboratively design small construction projects to be executed on the UBC campus or in the field.
+The projects will focus specifically on the use of wood pulp, recycled plastic, salvaged wood and lumber, recovered metal, clay, concrete and other materials to build a small architectural projects and prototype.
+Our current focus is Zippered Wood and the two projects identified on this page were both generated to test that technology.

 Fig 1: “Paper or Plastic” is a question heard everyday by consumers all over the globe.
 For HiLo, it is a reminder that consumerism generates an inexhaustible source of material waste useful for fabrication.
 “P.O.P.” refers to this resource, the speed and ease of construction we strive to achieve, and our goal to make digital tools ubiquitous.